 The University of West London uses a structured, developmental approach to Personal Tutoring.
-The special relationship with their Personal Tutor is intended to provide inclusive support to students, to enable students to maximise their learning potential, regardless of their skills level.
+The special relationship between Personal Tutor and students is intended to provide inclusive support, and to enable students to maximise their learning potential regardless of their skills level.
 The system builds on action planning, the appreciation of achievements, and reflective practice.
 It is forward-looking and positive.

 CPD workshops and support for Personal Tutors

 - for anyone new to this role at UWL (mandatory)

 - Introduction to Personal Tutoring; this training is offered as part of the “Library induction” workshops for new staff

 - Civitas Inspire for Advisors Training (online); click here to self enrol on the training course

 - for existing Personal Tutors (Skills for Personal Tutors workshops)